 Details can be shared with other users in your network to help collaborate and troubleshoot.

-The information displayed in the Google Publisher Console at the bottom of your webpage is not Ad Manager delivery tools.
-Switch back to your Ad Manager tab to see the details for each ad delivered in Ad Manager.
+The information displayed in the Google Publisher Console is not part of Ad Manager delivery tools.
+Return to Ad Manager to see all of the details for each ad delivered.

 - Div: Identifies where on the page the ad slot appears, such as "